2 more moderate Kansas GOP legislators defect to Democrats

 “I hear every day from people who have been Republicans for their lives, lifelong, and they just said, ‘I can’t do this anymore.
 This is not what I stand for,’ and that’s how I felt,” Sykes said.
 “I’m better served to focus on my job than trying to defend the Republican Party.”

-Even so, Republicans will maintain supermajorities in both legislative chambers, slipping to 84-41 in the House and 28-11, with one independent, in the Senate.
+Even so, Republicans will maintain supermajorities in both legislative chambers, slipping to 84-41 in the House and 28-11, with Doll as the one independent, in the Senate.
 Furthermore, the Legislature emerged from this year’s elections more conservative, with GOP moderates losing ground to conservatives.

 “These are not surprising switches,” said Kansas Republican Party Chairman Kelly Arnold, adding that the lawmakers worked and voted regularly with Democrats.
 “I think they’re finally deciding that, you know, they don’t need the Republican brand.”